On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Merton's portfolio problem: Utility maximisation

 \subsubsection{The general correlation case: A verification argument}

 As developed in the previous section, when the correlation structure is highly degenerate, that is, when \( \rho_1 = \ldots = \rho_d \), the martingale distortion approach used by \cite{HanWong2020b} in the one-dimensional case extends naturally to the multivariate setting.
-When the correlation structure in~\eqref{eq:correstructureheston} is given by an arbitrary vector \((\rho_1,\dots,\rho_d)\in[-1,1]^d\), we rewrite the Riccati--Volterra equations \eqref{eq:RiccatiExpopsi1}--\eqref{eq:RiccatiExpopsi2} as

-First, note that if $K_i$ satisfies the Assumption~\ref{assump:kernelVolterra} for \(i=1,\ldots,d\).
-As $1-\rho_i^2 \geq 0$, then~\cite[Theorem A.1]{Gnabeyeu2026a} provides the existence of a unique global continuous solution on \([0,T]\) to ~\eqref{eq:RiccatiExpoTilpsi1}--~\eqref{eq:RiccatiExpoTilpsi2}.
+When the correlation structure in~\eqref{eq:correstructureheston} is given by an arbitrary vector \((\rho_1,\dots,\rho_d)\in[-1,1]^d\), we rewrite the Riccati--Volterra equations \eqref{eq:RiccatiExpopsi1}--\eqref{eq:RiccatiExpopsi2} as First, note that if $K_i$ satisfies the Assumption~\ref{assump:kernelVolterra} for \(i=1,\ldots,d\).
+As $1-\rho_i^2 \geq 0$, then~\cite[Theorem A.2.]{Gnabeyeu2026a} provides the existence of a unique global continuous solution on \([0,T]\) to ~\eqref{eq:RiccatiExpoTilpsi1}--~\eqref{eq:RiccatiExpoTilpsi2}.
 More details are given in the Remark on Proposition~\ref{prop:ExpoExp_riccati_2}.
 In particular, when \( \rho_1 = \ldots = \rho_d = \rho \), the function \(\psi\) coincides with the unique global solution to the Riccati--Volterra equations \eqref{eq:RiccatiExpopsi1}--\eqref{eq:RiccatiExpopsi2}.
-Consequently, to avoid restrictions on the correlation structure, we still use a verification arguments in the spirit of \cite{BauerleLi2013} to solve the optimization problem, thus extending the results obtained in the preveous section to the more general correlation structure.
+Consequently, to avoid restrictions on the correlation structure, we use a verification approach for the Martingale optimality principle to solve the optimization problem, thus extending the results obtained in the preveous section to the more general correlation structure.